moralesalberto/cocoa_drawing_with_a_controller/README.md

 @end
 ```

-So now we have the wiring set between the app delegate and our view and in between, we have our controller object that will orchestrate what to draw in the view.
+So now we have the wiring set between the app delegate and our view and in between, we have our controller object that will

-For this example, we will have a bouncing ball, bouncing around the window because when the ball hits one of the bounds of the window, the ball with reverse direction.
+orchestrate what to draw in the view.
+For this example, we will have a bouncing ball, bouncing around the window so that
+when the ball hits one of the bounds of the window, the ball with reverse direction and maybe change color; let's see how
+make it fun.
+Also, to allow for resizing, the diameter of the ball should be proportional to the size of the window.